Peñablanca

-It is also home to the charcoal-drawn Peñablanca petrographs.
-Both the Peñablanca petrographs and the Callao Limestone Formation are included as tentative sites of the Philippines for future inclusion in the UNESCO World Heritage List.
+Peñablanca is home to the charcoal-drawn Peñablanca petrographs and the Callao Limeston Formation.
+Both the Peñablanca Petrographs and the Callao Limestone Formation are included as tentative sites of the Philippines for future inclusion in the UNESCO World Heritage List.
 The Callao Limestone Formation has at least 93 archaeological sites that yielded stone tools of Paleolithic industry and bones and shells of animals still living in the vicinity.